googlearchive/apigee-javascript-sdk/README.md

 - `logError()`
 - `logAssert()`

+For more information, see [Monitor app errors and crashes](http://apigee.com/docs/app-services/content/monitoring-app-errors-and-crashes) in the Apigee docs.

+###Crash Reporting

+The app monitoring portion of the SDK will monitor the window.onerror event to track if your app experiences javascript crashes.

+For more information, see [Monitor app errors and crashes](http://apigee.com/docs/app-services/content/monitoring-app-errors-and-crashes) in the Apigee docs.

 ###Figuring out your device type

 App monitoring will automatically detect the specific information about your device, analyze data that is collected by device type.
 The level of granularity in detection is also controlled by the App Monitoring dashboard of the [admin console](https://apigee.com/appservices).

-###Crash Reporting

-The app monitoring portion of the SDK will monitor the window.onerror event to track if your app experiences javascript crashes.
+For more information, see [Customizing app monitoring](http://apigee.com/docs/app-services/content/customizing-app-monitoring) in the Apigee docs.

 ##Mobile app development